a-DCF: an architecture agnostic metric with application to spoofing-robust speaker verification: Introduction

 Standard metrics developed for the evaluation of speaker detectors can also be applied to the evaluation of spoof detectors, also known as countermeasures (CMs); they are both binary classifiers.
 Alternative metrics proposed in recent years also support the evaluation of speaker and spoof detectors when combined~\cite{Kinnunen2020-tandem-fundamentals,kinnunen2023t}.
 While the combination of speaker and spoof detectors still constitutes a single, binary classifier with the very same original task of accepting bonafide target trials and rejecting anything else, the consideration of spoofing complicates evaluation.
 Despite still being a binary classifier, there are now three input classes ({\em target}, {\em non-target}, and {\em spoof}).
 The tandem detection cost function (t-DCF)~\cite{Kinnunen2020-tandem-fundamentals} was hence developed to accommodate the evaluation of spoofing-robust ASV.

 The t-DCF, however, is somewhat restrictive in terms of supported architectures.
 The speaker detector is used as a gate to the spoof detector,\footnote{There are plenty of other possible combination architectures.} while an \texttt{AND} decision logic is used to combine their respective classification decisions; given a target trial, the spoof detector should indicate that an input utterance is bonafide \texttt{AND} the speaker detector should indicate that the input utterance corresponds to the claimed identity.
 The t-DCF requires the computation of separate speaker and spoof detection scores and cannot be applied to the evaluation of alternative approaches which, for example, might produce only a single score.
 Such approaches have been reported in the past and continue to emerge~\cite{jung2022sasv2,liu2024generalizing,gomez2020joint,li2019multi,shim2020integrated,zhangexplore,heo2022two}.
 Their incompatibility with the t-DCF metric, has hence stimulated the development of alternative metrics, all forms of equal error rate (EER) estimates~\cite{jung2022sasv2}.
 Different metrics are hence employed for the evaluation of different architectural approaches to the evaluation of spoofing-robust ASV solutions, despite them all sharing exactly the same goal.
 Use of different metrics then complicates the benchmarking of competing solutions.
+Furthermore, while an evaluation metric introduced in~\cite{greenberg2012nist} can be adapted to incorporate the aforementioned condition, no existing research explicitly defines this problem to date.

 We aim to provide a solution to this problem.
 We propose a derivative of the original DCF metric which is agnostic to the chosen architecture, be it a tandem system comprising separate, cascaded speaker and spoof detection sub-systems, alternatives whereby the roles of speaker and spoof detection are more closely integrated and perhaps jointly optimised, or indeed any other potential architecture.
 The only demand of the architecture-agnostic detection cost function (a-DCF) is that, whatever the architecture might be, it must produce a single score which provides an indication of whether or not an input utterance corresponds to the claimed identity and is also bonafide.